Intangible Cultural Heritage in Scotland Conference

 Museums Galleries Scotland

-Following last year’s successful conference, the ICH Scotland Partnership is looking to build on the UNESCO ratification to raise awareness of the richness and diversity of Scotland’s intangible cultural heritage and explore how we might move forward with shared actions across Scotland.
+Following last year’s successful conference, the Intangible Cultural Heritage (ICH) Scotland Partnership is looking to build on the UNESCO ratification to raise awareness of the richness and diversity of Scotland’s intangible cultural heritage and explore how we might move forward with shared actions across Scotland.

 The 2024 conference aims to understand how ICH is celebrated and managed across Scotland, by looking at: